Facebook Users Cry 'Censorship' After Being Told Which Russian Troll Pages They Liked - Slashdot

 There is of course more to it than that.
 Phrasing it as "some trolls on facebook" makes it sound like a handful of basement dwellers just posting whatever they think will annoy people, when it was actually a deliberate and co-ordinated effort of telling certain groups of people what they wanted to hear.

 And of course, just throwing a lot of money at something does not equal results; strategy and effective use of what resources you assign does come into it.
-And besides that even, Trump didn't actually win the
+And besides that even, Trump didn't actually win the popular vote.
+The electoral college put him in.

 Re: (Score:3)